andywenk/andy-wenk/_posts/2022-12-01-the-spinning-mind.md

 Red wine is not only for ladies.
 It is a valuable drink to get rid of some headspinning.
 Mind collapsing.
 Hard thinking.
 Mental whirlwind.
 Directing thoughts into a specific direction.

 Sometimes I am not sure where all my thoughts emerge from.
-Sometimes I think think I think too much.
+Sometimes I think I think too much.
 And there are so many different thoughts I think.
 Proudness.
 Fear.
 Relaxing.
 Drang und Sturm.
 Sex.
 Drinks.
 Business improvements.
 World changing.
 What the fuck!
 So much!
 At the end it's all kind of madness.
 Huh?
 Or not?

 I am in a phase where I often think about rest and changing something.
 But on the other hand the fun I have with Fanblast is incredibly cool.
 Crazy people in a crazy world.
 I love them.
 They are my new family.
 I strongly believe in what we do.
 We only need to hit the goal.
 And that's a thing.